nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/customer_labels_value.rst

 .. index::
    single: customer_labels_value

-CUSTOMERS WHO HAS SUCH LABELS VALUE
+Customers who has such labels value
 ===================================

-| Segment of customers whose label value on is one of the list.
+Segment of customers whose label value on is one of the list.
 Labels are key-value pairs that you can attach to a customer during :doc:`customer account creation </userguide/customers/account/account_creation>`

-|  **For example**, you can create segment of wholase or individual customers (Key – Customer type, Value – wholesale or Key – Customer type, Value – individual)
+**For example**, you can create segment of wholase or individual customers (Key – Customer type, Value – wholesale or Key – Customer type, Value – individual)

 To create only Customers who has such labels value type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^